HamaWhiteGG/flink-sql-lineage/README.md

 # FlinkSQL Lineage

-FlinkSQL Lineage Analysis Tool, which supports advanced syntax such as Watermark, UDTF, CEP, Windowing TVFs, and CTAS.
-The core idea is to parse SQL through Calcite to generate a RelNode tree, and then call RelMetadataQuery to obtain the field-level lineage relationship, and finally display it visually.
+The Lineage Analysis system for FlinkSQL supports advanced syntax such as Watermark, UDTF, CEP, Windowing TVFs, and CTAS.
+The core process involves parsing SQL using Calcite to generate a RelNode tree.
+Subsequently, RelMetadataQuery is utilized to retrieve field-level lineage information, which is then presented through visualization.

 ## Features